 Hopefully, staff has been trained and there is frequent disinfection of surfaces such as doorknobs, desks, kitchen tables, stairwell handles, elevator buttons, etc. Everyone should wash hands with soap and water often, and facilities need to make hand sanitizer widely available.
 (Note: Hand sanitizers contain alcohol so many facilities haven’t allowed it in the past, but under these circumstances, it should be made available).

 What measures are being taken to remind staff and patients about ways to prevent the spread of germs, including avoiding holding hands and hugging during 12-step meetings or other fellowship?

 Training, signage and reminders of these safety precautions should be in place.
 Use of telehealth (long-distance patient and clinician care) for one-on-one and group counseling and online meetings may be used instead of in-person meetings.
-Some places are reducing the number of people in group counseling, or moving to more individual counseling, so that social distancing can happen.
+Some places are reducing the number of people in group counseling, or moving to more individual counseling, so that social distancing can be maintained.

 How is the program managing evaluations and on-going monitoring of patients who are on prescription medications?
-Is this done using telehealth (over the phone or videoconferencing) or in person?
+Is this done using telehealth (over the phone or video conferencing) or in person?

 Knowing the availability of the provider for usual care and emergencies is important, as well as where medications can be obtained.
 For instance, some programs offering methadone treatment are using lockboxes for medication pick up while others are allowing take-home doses.

 What are your visitation policies?
 Are any visitors allowed on campus?
 If so, for what reasons?